chdh/minitemplator-js/README.md

 #### Phase 2: Output document buildup

 In the second phase, template variables are set and blocks are added.
-When the document buildup is complete, evenrything is merged into a HTML string, which is the output of the template engine.
+When the document buildup is complete, everything is merged into a HTML string, which is the output of the template engine.

 ### Variables